All Articles

 Ben Hur by Patrick Barlow (US/UK)

-(Full-Length Play, Comedy / 1w, 3m, expandable to 24)
+(Full-Length Play, Comedy / 1w, 3m)

-One of the bestselling books of the 19th century, Ben Hur is the epic tale of the fictional Jewish prince and merchant Judah Ben-Hur, who falls to galley slave and rises to champion charioteer in Jerusalem during the life of Jesus Christ.
+One of the best selling books of the 19th century, Ben Hur is the epic tale of the fictional Jewish prince and merchant Judah Ben-Hur, who falls to galley slave and rises to champion charioteer in Jerusalem during the life of Jesus Christ.
 The 1959 film adaptation, a massive big-budget epic, starred Charlton Heston in the title role.
 With 11 1960 Oscar wins, the film is tied as the winner of the most Academy Awards in history.

 In Patrick Barlow’s hilarious stage play, a tiny amateur theatre troupe attempts to produce the massive tale, and the actors struggle along through the piece as rivalries form and offstage romances interfere.
 This stage version, condensed for a cast of just four actors, premiered at the Watermill Theatre in Newbury, UK, in 2012, under the co-direction of Sean Foley and playwright Patrick Barlow.
 Gamely presenting a chariot race, a sea battle and stage combat, Barlow weaves the compressed style popularized by his 39 Steps (US/UK) into one of the largest stories ever told.